 ‘Antoni Gaudi was a Spanish architect, famous for his unusual but unmistakable design.
-It’s almost impossible to visit the Catalan capital city without discovering his work and being amazed by the intricate design and attention to detail…’
+It’s almost impossible to visit the Catalan capital city without discovering his work and be amazed by the intricate design and attention to detail…’

 I don’t profess to know much about architecture, but I know what I like and Gaudi’s work is right up there.
 On my first visit to Barca, I was struck immediately by how beautiful, and often colourful, his buildings were.
 This is my guide to Barcelona’s must-see Gaudi spots…

 Everyone knows the basics of the story of SF and its seemingly never-ending construction, so let me just go over it once again.
 You’re welcome.
 The ground was broken on the site in 1882 and, at the time of writing in 2018, the cathedral is still strewn with cranes and scaffolding.

 It’s estimated that the church towers will finally be finished around 2026, which will be the centenary of Gaudi’s death.
 Other decorative elements are not expected to be finished until after 2030.